cscamacho/odin-recipes/README.md

-This is my first project working through TOP.
-This is consist of a recipe.
+This is my first project with The Odin Project.
+This consists of my own drink recipes created using HTML.